 A car’s Insured Declared Value or IDV is the most important factor for determining its comprehensive car insurance cover premium.
 But what makes more sense – increasing or decreasing the IDV?

-The all-important Insured Declared Value is the maximum sum assured agreed upon by your insurance provider that will be reimbursed to you (the vehicle owner and policyholder) in the event of its theft or complete loss.
+The all-important Insured Declared Value (IDV) is the maximum sum insured amount agreed upon by your insurance provider that will be reimbursed to you (the vehicle owner/ policyholder) in the event of theft or partial/complete loss.
 In other words, IDV is the supposed current market worth of your insured automobile.
 One arrives at this value, on the basis of the manufacturer’s present value and depreciation based on the vehicle’s age.

 Why Insured Declared Value or IDV is Important?